stationnement-quebec/stationnement-quebec/README.md

 `node server.js`

+In production, you use

+`node server_production.js`

+This will download the data, the developement version doesn't.

 ## Deployement

 Deployement can be done with `cap deploy`, done in the project directory.
 Capistrano 2 is required.